jvsoarez/jvsoarez/README.md

 ## 👋 Be welcome!

-**I majored in fullstack web development at trybe and study Software Engineering at IESB.
+**I majored in fullstack web development at Trybe and study Software Engineering at IESB.
 Before migrating to a technology career, I was a speaker on sustainability Enel Brasil/AVSI Brasil.**

 💻 **I am open to job opportunities**